lizmccutcheon/devops-examples/README.md

 ## DevOps examples
 A basic web application which has been deployed in various ways.
-Developed as part of the assessment for the DevOps unit, DSTI Applied MSc in Data Engineering for AI.
+Developed as part of the assessment for the DevOps unit, [DSTI](http://www.datasciencetech.institute) [Applied MSc in Data Engineering for Artificial Intelligence](https://www.datasciencetech.institute/applied-msc-in-data-engineering-for-artificial-intelligence/).

 ### Contents
 - `userapi` : CRUD API in Python/Flask, with Swagger implementation, suite of unit tests and Dockerfile, deployed to Heroku using GitHub CI.